 - Reduces data entry errors because OIS is able to transfer info from e-forms directly into scholar record.

 - E-forms can be accessed on any device that has an internet connection.
 Faculty can sign off on request from anywhere.

 - The OIS will only accept J-1 requests submitted via iHopkins after February 27, 2017.

 - All J-1 requests will be handled by the OIS@JHMI.* J-1 advising will continue to be available at Homewood and SAIS.

 - Individuals who are responsible for processing J-1 requests must participate in Mandatory Training.
 Individuals who have not attended a training session will not be granted access to iHopkins, and thus, not able to initiate a J-1 request.

-- Resources for individuals who have attended the mandatory training can be found in JHBox.
+- Resources for individuals who have attended the mandatory training can be found on the OIS SharePoint site.